Technologicat/setup-template-cython/README.md

 For example, on Linux Mint, each Python package gets its own prefix, whereas Mac OS uses one common prefix for all Python packages.
 Thus, on Mac OS, if the `setuptools` prefix is set to `/usr/local` (which is typical), then `setuptools` will try to install e.g. the `data_files` specified as `test/*` into `/usr/local/test/*`, which will fail (for good reason).

-It may be better to package non-package data files only into the source distribution (sdist).
+It is better to package non-package data files only into the source distribution (sdist).
 On what gets included into the sdist by default, refer to [the documentation](https://docs.python.org/3/distutils/sourcedist.html).

 The consensus seems to be that the `package_data` option of `setup()` [behaves unintuitively](http://blog.codekills.net/2011/07/15/lies,-more-lies-and-python-packaging-documentation-on--package_data-/), and that the recommended way to include non-package data files into the sdist is to list them in a separate file called the manifest template, `MANIFEST.in`.

 #### MANIFEST.in

+Write a `MANIFEST.in` to include non-package data files in your sdist.
 For an overview, see this [quick explanation](https://stackoverflow.com/questions/24727709/i-dont-understand-python-manifest-in).
 For available commands, see the (very short) [documentation](https://docs.python.org/3/distutils/commandref.html#sdist-cmd).

 Simple example `MANIFEST.in`: